 - Create a climate for learning that includes:

-● Responding to unexpected behaviors in restorative ways that support accountability and healing to re-build relationships or the learning community
+- Responding to unexpected behaviors in restorative ways that support accountability and healing to rebuild the learning community

 - Participate fully in the learning experience, including curricular, co-curricular and extracurricular activities, from the moment he/she is on the bus until s/he is returned home, at all district activities and events.

 - Participate actively in the learning experience by being fully engaged, fully prepared, raising engaging questions, and effectively and positively communicating with all students and staff.